ElisaSalviato/SAMMY-method_4f/README.md

 ### 2.1) Coverage/single tracks
 **Aim.** One of the most relevant information we could extract from the aligment and filtering of the sequencing files is how the reads distribute over the genome.
 This provide an information about how much the SAMMY-seq fraction in analysis is represented in each genomic region.
 The signal represented by this analysis is not the same that you can directly infer from the alignment (bam) file, but it is normalized by RPKM.
 This information is foundamental to call compartments.

-**Software.** This analysis is performed throught the bamCoverage tool of DeepTools software suite.
+**Software.** This analysis is performed throught the bamCoverage tool of DeepTools software suite (we suggest to use the version 3.4.3).
 To perform this step we provide the script `03a-genome_coverage__maker.sh` in `Scripts` folder.

 **Input.** The script takes in input:
 1. the bam file storing the information about the aligned and filtered reads created in the step 2) (e.g. input_filtered_aligned_trimmed.bam)